apparentorder/reweb/README.md

 This can be worked around with using Lambda Provisioned Concurrency, but that voids the Lambda cost advantage.
 It might still be preferable to a container deployment for availability reasons though; "it depends".

+# Status

+This project should be considered experimental.
+Maybe don't use it in a high-profile production site just yet. :-)

 # Related Work

 [Serverless WordPress on AWS Lambda](https://keita.blog/2020/06/29/wordpress-on-aws-lambda-efs-edition/) modifies Wordpress to run in Lambda, giving basically the same results as re:Web.
 The article has some additional hints regarding S3 plug-ins.

+# Contact

+For suggestions, bugs, pull requests etc. please use Github.

+For everything else: I'm trying to get used to Twitter as [@apparentorder](https://twitter.com/apparentorder).
+Or try legacy message delivery using apparentorder@neveragain.de.
+Also I'm old enough to use IRC -- I'm hiding in #reweb on Freenode.